Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: The bi-analytic Ax-Lindemann theorem

-The following implies \cref{lemma:Hodge-generic-locus-for-rigid-analytic} by taking $S$ to be a desingularization of $Y$ (which will be connected since $Y$ is irreducible).
+The following implies \cref{lemma:Hodge-generic-locus-for-rigid-analytic} by taking $S$ to be a desingularization of $Z$ (which will be connected since $Z$ is irreducible).

-\begin{lemma} Suppose $S$ is a smooth connected rigid analytic variety over $L$, and $\mc{G} = (W_b, \mc{L})$ is a $b$-rigidified neutral $G$-admissible pair on $S$.
-Then the Hodge-generic locus of $\mc{G}$ is dense in $S$; in fact, it contains all weakly Shilov points and a dense set of classical points. \end{lemma} \begin{proof}
+\begin{lemma} Suppose $S$ is a smooth connected rigid analytic variety over $L$, and $\mc{G} = (W_b, \mc{L})$ is a $b$-rigidified neutral $G$-admissible pair on $S^\diamond$.
+Then the Hodge generic locus of $\mc{G}$ is dense in $|S| = |S^\diamond|$; in fact, it contains all weakly Shilov points (c.f.\ \cite[Definition 2.4]{bhatt-hansen:six-functors-Zariski-constructible}) and a dense set of classical points. \end{lemma} \begin{proof}